lunarknight00/Global_warming_data_app/README.md

-# meshup_app
+# Global warming data app

-One Web app designed for global warming related data publishing
+One Web app designed for global warming related data

-We use Flask to develop the app.
+This app provide a way to check the global warming data with respect to different locations and economic development.

-The structure of building the app contains 3 parts frontend, RESTful api, backend
+# Technitque, Flask/Pyhton/Javascript/CSS/HTML/MongoDB

 Data source: